Skip to content

 Poland’s National Public Prosecutor’s Office has said it will soon present an indictment against the cleric.

-But a verdict is unlikely to arrive soon, given the comparative slowness of the Polish justice system.
+But a verdict is unlikely to arrive quickly, given the comparative slowness of the Polish justice system.

-Any judgment is likely to be controversial, and not just because the case has divided the Polish public along political lines.
+Any judgment will be controversial, and not just because the case has divided the Polish public along political lines.

 The justice system itself is at the center of a fierce political debate, stemming from Law and Justice’s decision to overhaul Poland’s National Council of the Judiciary, the body responsible for nominating judges.